PManlio/Telegram-Aion-Luna-Bot/README.md

 If you have any trouble, let me know.

-P.S.: This bot was programmed one year ago, at the moment.
-At that time it worked pretty well; now i don't grant anything
+EDIT: This bot was programmed one year ago.
+Back then, it worked pretty well; now i don't grant anything